-During processing of a crash, Socorro creates a signature using the signature generation module.
 Signature generation typically starts with a string based on the stack of the crashing thread.
-Various rules are applied and after everything is done, we have a Socorro crash signature.
+Various rules are applied that adjust the signature and after everything is done, we have a Socorro crash signature.

 The lists for configuring the C signature generation class are here: